-The granting of Canadian patents is within the exclusive jurisdiction of the Canadian federal government, under the control of CIPO, and is governed by the Canadian Patent Act and Patent Rules.
+The granting of Canadian patents is within the exclusive jurisdiction of the Canadian federal government — under the control of CIPO — and is governed by the Canadian Patent Act and Patent Rules.

 Patenting an invention in multiple jurisdictions can significantly escalate the costs to protect the technology.
 Seeking patent protection in Canada provides an opportunity to defer and reduce these costs relative to other jurisdictions.

 In Canada, the examination of a patent application is not automatic upon filing and must be requested by the applicant.
 Requesting examination of a patent application can be deferred for five years from the Canadian application filing date.
 During this time, the applicant can further assess the best manner in which the patent application should be pursued without incurring significant costs.
-An advantage of delaying examination is that examination results from corresponding patent applications in other countries can be influential on the Canadian examination process and expedite prosecution of the Canadian application at reduced cost.
+An advantage of delaying examination is that examination results from corresponding patent applications in other countries can be influential in the Canadian examination process, and can expedite prosecution of the Canadian application at reduced cost.

-An advantage to help maximize patent coverage for a Canadian patent is that there is no limit to the total number of claims or the number of independent claims included in a patent application.
-There are also no restrictions on the use of multiple dependent claims (i.e., those claims that reference more than one claim) and no excess claim number or multiple dependent claim surcharges.
+An advantage to help maximize patent coverage for a Canadian patent is that there is no limit to the total number of claims, or the number of independent claims, included in a patent application.
+There are also no restrictions on the use of multiple dependent claims — i.e., those claims that reference more than one claim — and no excess claim number or multiple dependent claim surcharges.
 The only surcharge that may impact the number or content of claims is a nominal excess-page printing fee for those patent applications exceeding 100 pages in length.

-Furthermore, Canada has a “small entity” designation that allows businesses employing 50 or fewer employees and universities to pay reduced patent application-filing, examination and annual-maintenance fees.
+Furthermore, Canada has a “small entity” designation that allows businesses employing 50 or fewer employees and universities to pay reduced patent application filing, examination and annual-maintenance fees.

 Examination of a Canadian patent application based on clean or green technology can be accelerated to reduce the time to obtain patent protection.
-To apply for accelerated examination, the applicant must file a declaration indicating that the application relates to commercial technology that would help to resolve or mitigate environmental impacts or conserve the natural environment and resources.
+To apply for accelerated examination, the applicant must file a declaration indicating that the application relates to commercial technology that would help to resolve or mitigate environmental impacts, or conserve the natural environment and resources.

 Another instance in which Canadian patent protection may be accelerated is where patent protection has already been obtained in other jurisdictions.

-Canada co-operates with a number of other partner countries in patent prosecution highway programs to allow an applicant — if at least one patent claim has been found allowable by one partner office in one jurisdiction — to have the corresponding patent application advanced out of turn for examination in the other partner office of the other jurisdiction.
-This provides for patent results obtained in other countries to be used to streamline examination in the corresponding Canadian patent application or, alternatively, allows for the patent results obtained in the Canadian patent application to be used to streamline examination in the corresponding patent application(s) in the other country or countries.
+Canada co-operates with a number of other partner countries in patent prosecution highway programs.
+Through this scheme, an applicant with at least one patent claim that has been found allowable by a partner office in one jurisdiction can have the corresponding patent application examination advanced in the partner office of another jurisdiction.
+This allows patent results obtained in other countries to be used to streamline examination in the corresponding Canadian patent application or, alternatively, allows the Canadian patent application to be used to streamline examination in another country or countries.

+The process of accelerating examination is relatively straightforward and inexpensive.
+It is granted automatically in response to a request containing a broad affirmation that the failure to advance the examination could prejudice that person’s rights, as well as the payment of a small fee.
+In order to request advanced examination, the contents of the Canadian patent application must be open to public inspection — i.e., published by CIPO — but this can be requested alongside the advanced examination request where required.
 An advantage of the advanced examination request is that there is no need to provide any evidence or details to support the affirmation.
 Currently, an advanced examination procedure typically results in the issuance of a first examination report within three months of the advanced examination request.

-Concerning international PCT patent applications, an applicant can file in Canada as a national entry of a PCT patent application up to 42 months after the PCT priority date simply by filing a late national entry request and paying a nominal fee.
+For international PCT patent applications, an applicant can file in Canada as a national entry of a PCT patent application up to 42 months after the PCT priority date simply by filing a late national entry request and paying a nominal fee.
 This late national entry provision allows the applicant an additional 12 months after the standard 30-month PCT national phase entry deadline.

 The examination process before the Canadian patent office is relatively flexible compared to other jurisdictions, and this flexibility can help maximize patent scope and minimize prosecution costs.